Woman smiles as she holds a digital tablet.

 Key Takeaways

-1. A Discover® student card will have the same terms, conditions, and account status when you graduate.
+1. A Discover® student credit card keeps the same terms, conditions, and account status when you graduate.

 Options for student credit cards after graduation